jun-dave-wamar/serverless-api/README.md

-# Serverless Function with Login, Registration, JSON Web Token and Refresh Token 🚀
+# Serverless Backend with Login, Registration, JSON Web Token and Refresh Token 🚀

 This is a template made by Jun Dave Wamar for a serverless function that calls an endpoint.
 It already includes endpoints for Login, Registration, create token, and refresh token with middleware that checks if the user is valid.

+# Make Your Job Easier with This Template

+This template is designed to make the lives of MERN stack developers easier by providing a framework for building web applications using MongoDB, Express, React, and Node.js.

 🛠️ Prerequisites

 # Technologies 🛠️